-The 2018 Audi Q5 has a Manufacturer's Suggested Retail Price (MSRP) starting at $42,475 including the $975 destination charge.
-The Premium Plus model begins at $46,475, while the top-line Prestige edition starts at $51,775.
-Fully loaded, a 2018 Q5 luxury-crossover SUV can kiss the $57,000 mark.
-The higher-performance SQ5 starts at about $55,300, and prices can climb up to the $70,000 once you start loading it with options.
-The Q5 and SQ5 start slightly higher than the equivalent BMW X3 and Mercedes-Benz GLC models, but the gap narrows once you select all-wheel drive on those models.
-The starting price of the new AWD Jaguar F-Pace nearly mirrors that of the Q5, while the Acura RDX, Infiniti QX50, Cadillac XT5, and Lincoln MKC and MKX start lower.
-Before buying, check the KBB.com Fair Purchase Price to see what others in your area are paying.
-If the past is any indicator, the Q5's resale value will remain strong.
+The 2019 Audi Q5 has a Manufacturer's Suggested Retail Price (MSRP) just below $44,000, a price that includes a $995 destination charge.
+The Premium Plus model starts at nearly $51,000, while the Q5 Prestige is close to $55,000.
+Fully loaded, a 2019 Q5 luxury-crossover SUV can kiss the $58,000 mark.
+The higher-performance SQ5 starts at about $53,500, a price that increases to about $59,000 for the Premium Plus and to just over $63,000 for the Prestige version.
+The SQ5 touches $70,000 when loaded with options.
+While the Q5 and SQ5 start slightly higher than the BMW X3 and Mercedes-Benz GLC, the gap narrows when you select all-wheel drive on those models.
+The starting price of the new AWD Jaguar F-Pace is close to that of the Q5, while the Acura RDX, Cadillac XT5 and Infiniti QX50 start lower.
+Before buying, check the KBB.com Fair Purchase Price to see what others in your area are paying for the Audi Q5.
+We expect the Q5's resale value to remain strong.

 Under the Hood

-The 2.0-liter turbocharged 4-cylinder engine in the Q5 comes standard with a 7-speed dual-clutch S tronic transmission.
-That transmission routes power to all four wheels through quattro all-wheel drive, standard equipment on all Q5 models.
-The sophisticated system enhances fuel efficiency by powering the front wheels when possible, and instantly shift up to 100 percent of the power to the rear wheels as needed, so lightning-fast that you'll likely never notice it working.
-The SQ5 packs 102 more horsepower from its turbocharged 354-horsepower V6 engine, which comes connected to a Tiptronic 8-speed automatic transmission.
+The Q5’s 2.0-liter turbocharged 4-cylinder engine comes standard with a 7-speed dual-clutch S tronic transmission that routes power to all four wheels via standard quattro all-wheel drive.
+The sophisticated system enhances fuel efficiency by powering the front wheels most of the time, and will shift as much as 100 percent of the power rearward as needed.
+You won’t notice it working, but you will feel the added security, especially in slippery conditions.
+The SQ5, with its turbocharged V6, packs 102 more horsepower than a standard Q5; its transmission is a Tiptronic 8-speed automatic.

 2.0-liter turbocharged inline-4